a20351766/mchain1.2/docs/source/write_first_app.rst

-After completing this tutorial you should have a basic understanding of how an application is programmed in conjunction with a smart contract to interact with the ledger (i.e. the peer) on a Fabric network.
+After completing this tutorial you should have a basic understanding of how an application is programmed in conjunction with a smart contract to interact with the ledger (i.e. the peer) on a Mchain network.

 Setting up your Dev Environment
 -------------------------------

-If you've already run through :doc:`build_network`, you should have your dev environment setup and will have downloaded `fabric-samples` as well as the accompanying artifacts.
+If you've already run through :doc:`build_network`, you should have your dev environment setup and will have downloaded `mchain-samples` as well as the accompanying artifacts.
 To run this tutorial, what you need to do now is tear down any existing networks you have, which you can do by issuing the following: